Worrador/dInnerNeed/README.md

 # WhatToEatAndroid
-The goal of this app is to provide
+The goal of this app is to provide a way of keeping track of your calorie and protein intake.